Indigenous Cultural Competency

 Land Acknowledgement

-The land acknowledgement, as part of the College’s commitment above, is spoken by the Chair of the College’s Board of Directors at the beginning of each Board meeting.
+The land acknowledgement is spoken by a Board member at the beginning of each Board meeting.

 We would like to acknowledge that the land we meet on today is the Traditional Territory of many Nations including the Mississaugas of the Credit, the Anishinabeg, the Chippewa, the Haudenosaunee, the Wendat peoples and is now home to many diverse First Nations, Inuit and Métis peoples.
 We also acknowledge that Toronto is covered by Treaty 13 with the Mississaugas of the Credit.